Rajputo07Rohit/IC-Enoteebook/README.md

+* About The Project *

-iNotebook - Your notes on the cloud
+IC-ENoteebook - Your notes on the cloud

-Save Your Notes secured on the cloud
+An online web platform where you can create, edit, upload, delete your notes/information privately and securely without any disturbancee.
+For more info you can checkout our About Page

 live site on frontend: https://ic-enotebook.herokuapp.com

 Made with MERN STACK